eikona-org/eikona/README.md

   </a>
 </p>

-> εικόνα resizes, adjust quality, convert images on-the-fly and provides a simple REST API.
+> εικόνα resizes, adjusts quality, converts images on-the-fly and provides a simple REST API.
 This project was built for the OST DS1 Challenge Task.

 ⚠️ This is a school project and not production-ready!
 Run at your own risk.